 [featuresOriginal, validPtsOriginal] = extractFeatures(original, ptsOriginal); [featuresDistorted, validPtsDistorted] = extractFeatures(distorted, ptsDistorted);

 Match features by using their descriptors.

 indexPairs = matchFeatures(featuresOriginal, featuresDistorted);

 Retrieve locations of corresponding points for each image.

 Find a transformation corresponding to the matching point pairs using the statistically robust M-estimator SAmple Consensus (MSAC) algorithm, which is a variant of the RANSAC algorithm.
 It removes outliers while computing the transformation matrix.
 You may see varying results of the transformation computation because of the random sampling employed by the MSAC algorithm.

-Display matching point pairs used in the computation of the transformation matrix.
+Display matching point pairs used in the computation of the transformation.

-Use the geometric transform, TFORM, to recover the scale and angle.
-Because you computed the transformation from the distorted to the original image, now compute its inverse to recover the distortion.
+Use the geometric transform, tform, to recover the scale and angle.
+Since we computed the transformation from the distorted to the original image, we need to compute its inverse to recover the distortion.

 Then, Tinv = [sc -ss 0; ss sc 0; tx ty 1]

 where tx and ty are x and y translations, respectively.